coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Colorado Civil Court Records Open to the Public?

 In Colorado, civil court records not held by statute are public records and publicly accessible information in court records may be inspected and copied by anyone upon request.
 Typically, this publicly accessible information may include general case information such as the case style, case number, the presiding judge’s name, attending parties and attorneys, the major events in the case, the case history events, and record information.
-However, some records may be exempted from public view by law because revealing such information may pose harm to the primary parties to the case.
-Also, various civil records may be rendered confidential or sealed by court rule and hence limited to only authorized individuals.
-Some of such records include:

 • Paternity and adoption case records